-The Best of the Yarra Valley: Things to Do in Healesville on a Whirlwind Day Out
+Things to Do in the Yarra Valley on a Whirlwind Day Out

 There are lots of good things about living in Melbourne (food, culture, bars, etc).
 One of the draw cards for me, is its close proximity to many very neat regional areas.

 Victoria is not a big state by any means, but there is so much packed into it.
 And due to its not so bigness, many of the sights are a stone throw away from the state capital – making them perfect destinations for a single day out (or a weekend, if you fancy stretching out your time there).

 One of the more popular destinations for a day trip, is the Yarra Valley.
 At just over an hour’s drive from the heart of Melbourne, it’s well worth making a trip out there if you fancy a bit of a city break.

 For the purpose of this post, I’m going to concentrate on the town of Healesville and surrounds.
 If you like good food, fancy yourself a connoisseur of fine wines, enjoy nature or really just like getting out of the house, then this is the destination for you.
 And if wine is indeed your thing, check out this list of wine regions in Australia.

 Here are some things to do in the Yarra Valley and specifically Healesville, which you can easily pack into a single day.

 Grab some sweet treats at the Yarra Valley Chocolaterie

 Warning – the contents of this article are going to be heavily food and beverage based.
 If you’re totally down with that, then make a point of heading to the Yarra Valley Chocolaterie.

 Here you can sample some sweet treats on arrival, before getting down to the serious decision of which precise chocolates you’re going to walk away with.